-Do you want to become a sole trader with long term success AND minimise the business tax you pay each year?
+Do you want to become a sole trader with long term success?

 If you have a great idea or an original product?
 Do you have a clear idea about who your customers will be and what they want?
 Are you prepared to deliver knock out service?
 If you answered yes, then you have the potential to be a successful sole trader.